aligfellow/graphRC/README.md

 ### Independent Graph Building

-By default, molecular graphs are built from TS geometry with bonding guidend by the bond changes across the trajectory.
+By default, molecular graphs are built from TS geometry with bonding guided by the bond changes across the trajectory.
 The `--independent-graphs` flag enables a more rigorous approach where each displaced structure's graph is built independently using its actual geometry:

 ```bash
 # Standard approach (TS-centric, default)